 Ask Yourself: Is This Something I’m Going To Always Reach For First?

 This is such an important question!
 How often have you bought a cute jacket only to wear it twice and have it get pushed to the back of your closet?
 Why did that happen?
-Because you have two other jackets that you like more or that fit better and make you feel better in them.
+Because you have two other jackets that you like more or that fit better or make you feel better in them.

 Just because something is cute doesn’t mean it needs to come home with you.
 Ask yourself if that top is really going to be what you reach for first, or will it end up as a backup for when the tops you like better are dirty.